alwinruby/Simple_REST_API_Node_OAuth2.0/README.md

 To actually create the database, you need to run database.sync(), which returns a Promise.
 You’ll want to wait until it’s finished before starting your server.

 The module.exports command says that the initializeDatabase function can be imported from another file.

+## Create an Authorisation Server

+The API will

+    * Authenticate and authorise your users
+    * Store data about your users
+    * Perform password-based and social login
+    * Secure your application with multi-factor authentication
+    * And much more!
+Check out our product documentation